saketkunwar/cvwc2019_pose/README.md

 This must be put in data/tiger/pose/.
 It should have train, val and test folders. including 'atrw_anno_pose_train' which contains the ground truth.

-image_info_test.json contains image info for the test.
-This is generated by gen_test_imageinfo.py.
+image_info_test.json contains image info for the test-set.
+This was generated by gen_test_imageinfo.py.
-On new test set this should be generated again to point to relevant directory.

-ex python gen_test_imageinfo.py <path-to-test-dir>
+On new test-set this should be generated again. ex python gen_test_imageinfo.py <path-to-test-dir>